Butyric acid

-Butyric acid (/bjuːˈtɪrɪk/; from βούτῡρον, meaning "butter"), also known under the systematic name butanoic acid, is a straight-chain alkyl carboxylic acid with the chemical formula CH3CH2CH2COOH.
+Butyric acid (/bjuːˈtɪrɪk/; from βούτῡρον, meaning "butter"), also known under the systematic name butanoic acid, is a straight-chain alkyl fatty acid with the chemical formula CH3CH2CH2COOH.
 It is an oily, colorless liquid with an unpleasant odor.
 Isobutyric acid (2-methylpropanoic acid) is an isomer.
 Salts and esters of butyric acid are known as butyrates or butanoates.
-The acid does not occur widely in nature, but its esters are widespread.
+The acid itself does not occur widely in nature, but its esters are widespread.
 It is a common industrial chemical and an important component in the mammalian gut.

 History

 Butyric acid was first observed in an impure form in 1814 by the French chemist Michel Eugène Chevreul.
 By 1818, he had purified it sufficiently to characterize it.
 However, Chevreul did not publish his early research on butyric acid; instead, he deposited his findings in manuscript form with the secretary of the Academy of Sciences in Paris, France.
 Henri Braconnot, another French chemist, was also researching the composition of butter and was publishing his findings and this led to disputes about priority.
 As early as 1815, Chevreul claimed that he had found the substance responsible for the smell of butter.
 By 1817, he published some of his findings regarding the properties of butyric acid and named it.
 However, it was not until 1823 that he presented the properties of butyric acid in detail.
 The name butyric acid comes from βούτῡρον, meaning "butter", the substance in which it was first found.
 The Latin name butyrum (or buturum) is similar.